This guide contains information relating to the resources available via ANZCA Educators Program.

 FPM Better Pain Management program

-The FPM Better Pain Management program consists of six online education modules that have been designed for specialist and general medical practitioners, medical students, nurses and allied health practitioners engaged in the care of patients with persistent pain.
+The FPM Better Pain Management program consists of twelve online education modules that have been designed for specialist and general medical practitioners, medical students, nurses and allied health practitioners engaged in the care of patients with persistent pain.